← Back to research

 What is A2A?

-A2A (Agent2Agent) is an open protocol by Google enabling AI agents built on different frameworks to discover each other's capabilities, negotiate interaction modalities, and collaborate on tasks without exposing internal state or tools.
+A2A (Agent2Agent) is an open protocol initiated by Google and now governed by the Linux Foundation, enabling AI agents built on different frameworks to discover each other's capabilities, negotiate interaction modalities, and collaborate on tasks without exposing internal state or tools.
+It reached stable v1.0 in March 2026.

 How does A2A differ from MCP?